U.S. probes fuel leaks in GM's older Chevy Cobalt and HHR vehicles

 "The fuel leaks are the result of corrosion of the metal fuel lines underneath the vehicle towards the rear and in the vicinity of the left rear wheel well," the regulator said after it received 208 complaints of fuel leaks from vehicle owners.

-GM said it will continue to cooperate with the NHTSA in the investigation.
+GM said it will continue to cooperate with NHTSA in the investigation.